bbauska/JS-intermediate/README.md

 provide more specific error information than the standard Error types provide.

-**What is the difference between 'null' and 'undefined' in JavaScript?**
+<h4>What is the difference between 'null' and 'undefined' in JavaScript?</h4>

 In JavaScript, 'null' and 'undefined' both represent the absence of value.
 However, they are used in slightly different contexts.